crisp-oss/chappe/README.md

 [![Chappe Search](https://valeriansaliou.github.io/chappe/images/screenshot-search.gif)](https://docs.crisp.chat/)

-_👉 Note that the search engine feature is local.
-This means that it does not run on an external service like [Algolia](https://www.algolia.com/), though it provides similar search performance and results.
+_👉 Note that the search engine feature is 100% local.
+This means that it does not run on an external service like [Algolia](https://www.algolia.com/), though it does provides similar search performance and results.
 The search index is generated at build time as a JSON file, which gets loaded on-demand when the search box gets opened._

 ## Who uses it?